Social media: HR guide

 Networking sites and client connections

-Connections on networking sites, such as LinkedIn, who are the employer’s clients could, arguably, be their property.
-Messaging or posting to these connections after the employee has departed the business could breach client non-solicitation restrictions.
-Even updating a profile on such a site could amount to soliciting a client.
+If after the employee has departed the business they message or post on networking sites, such as LinkedIn, to connections who are the employer’s clients, they could be breaching client non-solicitation restrictions.
+Even updating a profile on such a site might arguably amount to soliciting a client.

 In some contracts of employment employers specifically require employees to delete existing or prospective clients from their profiles on networking sites when their employment ends.
 Employees may also be prevented from reconnecting with these connections for the period of the restriction.